elk-audio/elk-docs/sushi/sushi_configuration_format.md

 **“tracks”** : A list of track objects with the following members:

 * **“name”** - Name of the track, must be unique.
-* **"channels"** - The number of audio channels in the track, 2 for a stereo track.
+* **"channels"** - The number of audio channels in the track, 2 for a stereo track- Only valid if "multibus" is set to False.
 * **"multibus"** If true, enables multibus mode for the track where every pair of audio channels have their own pan and gain control.
 The track must have an even number of channels.
-* **buses”** - The number of buses to use for a multibus track, where each bus is a stereo pair.
+* **"buses”** - The number of buses to use for a multibus track, where each bus is a stereo pair.
 Only valid if “multibus” is set to True.
+* **"thread"** - The audio processing thread to use for processing the track.
+If not present or higher than the number of audio processing threads sushi is set to run with, the track will be allocated to threads according to a round robin scheme.
 * **“inputs”** - Audio inputs to the track.
 A list objects with the following members:
     * **“engine_bus”** - The id of the engine bus to route from, where each bus is a stereo pair: bus 0 represents channels 0 and 1, bus 1 channels 2 and 3, and so forth.
     * **“track_bus”** - The id of the track bus to route audio to.